smarr/gil-sem-demos/blog/python-gil.md

 ---
 # The Changing "Guarantees" Given by Python's Global Interpreter Lock

+> Draft.
+To be published on [my blog](https://stefan-marr.de/).

-In this blog post, I will look into the implementation details of CPython's Global Interpreter Lock (GIL) and how they changed in between Python 3.9 and the current development branch that will become Python 3.13.
+In this blog post, I will look into the implementation details of CPython's Global Interpreter Lock (GIL) and how they changed between Python 3.9 and the current development branch that will become Python 3.13.

 My goal is to understand which concrete guarantees the GIL gives in both version, which guarantees it does not give, and which ones one might assume based on testing and observation.

-While Python has various implementations including CPython, PyPy, Jython, IronPython, and GraalPy, I'll focus on CPython as the most widely used implementation.
+While Python has various implementations, including CPython, PyPy, Jython, IronPython, and GraalPy, I'll focus on CPython as the most widely used implementation.
-Though, PyPy and GraalPy are known to also use a GIL, but their implementations subtly differ from CPython's, as we will see a little later.
+Though, PyPy and GraalPy also use a GIL, but their implementations subtly differ from CPython's, as we will see a little later.